Personalisation and Transformation in Financial Services

-These insights, plus the detailed data in the context of their brand, enable the formulation of key primary marketing messages that will associate lower anxiety with the Insurance brand and consequently to minimise any decision avoidance in their communications with consumers.
+These insights, plus the detailed data in the context of the brand, enable the formulation of key primary marketing messages that will associate lower anxiety with the insurer brand and consequently minimise any decision avoidance with consumers.

-With the strategy and the key themes for communication uncovered, the brand are moving forward to employ these techniques by addressing the right message to the right person, based on our work at increasing scale with greater and greater proportions of their customer base.
+With the strategy and the key themes for communication uncovered, the brand is moving forward to employ these techniques of addressing the right message to the right person at increasing scale with greater and greater proportions of their customer base, using Scalable Consumer Psychology.

 Final Note – Mass Profiling of Potential Customers

-It is important to understand that even if the target audience isn’t known, the same techniques work with anonymous consumers – for example via an ad or digital survey – to determine their psychological profile and so which message to send.
+It is important to understand that even if the target audience isn’t known, Scalable Consumer Psychology techniques work with anonymous consumers – for example via an ad or digital survey – to determine their psychological profiles and so which messages to send.

-Which means new markets and customers can be profiled and evaluated, ahead of having to invest any advertising and marketing spend in a new area.
+This means that new markets and customers can be profiled and evaluated, ahead of having to invest any advertising and marketing spend in a new area.
 We are excited to be involved in ongoing initiatives in the whole financial services marketplace as its quiet revolution takes place.